Discrimination against AIDS Patients: Laws for Protection in India

 - It prohibits discrimination of HIV/AIDS patients:

-- in public as well in private spheres.
+- in public as well as private spheres.

 - in matters of